MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiadatasource-loaddatafromistream.md

 ## Remarks

-This method allows the debug data for an executable to be obtained from memory through an <xref:IStream> object.
+This method allows the debug data for an executable to be obtained through an <xref:IStream> object.

+To load with prefetching, use the [IDiaDataSourceEx::loadDataFromIStreamEx](../../debugger/debug-interface-access/idiadatasourceex-loaddatafromistreamex.md) method.

 To load a .pdb file without validation, use the [IDiaDataSource::loadDataFromPdb](../../debugger/debug-interface-access/idiadatasource-loaddatafrompdb.md) method.